avoidwork/woodland/README.md

 ## Testing

-Woodland has 100% code coverage with its tests; the missing 0.22% is ignored file system error handlers that aren't worth testing - they're present!
+Woodland has 100% code coverage with its tests; the missing 0.22% is hard to reach conditions.

 ```console
 --------------|---------|----------|---------|---------|-------------------------------